InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Experiments

 \subsection{Evaluation Framework}

 We evaluate our method using a comprehensive protocol that assesses pixel-level fidelity, perceptual quality, and downstream utility.
 A key feature of our evaluation is that it is performed on whole-image reconstructions rather than individual patches.
-The entire SR image is generated first, and then metrics are computed on the full scene.
+The entire SR image of test area is generated first, and then metrics are computed on the full scene.

 \paragraph{Pixel-wise Accuracy} To measure reconstruction fidelity, we employ Root Mean Square Error (RMSE) and Peak Signal-to-Noise Ratio (PSNR).
-Let $I_{HR}$ and $I_{SR}$ denote the ground truth and super-resolved images with $N$ pixels.
+Let $I_{\text{HR}}$ and $I_{\text{SR}}$ denote the ground truth and super-resolved images with $N$ pixels.

-where $\text{MAX}_I$ is the maximum possible pixel value.
+where $\text{MAX}_I$ is the maximum possible pixel value and $\text{MSE}$ is the mean squared error.
 Additionally, we use the Structural Similarity Index (SSIM)~\cite{ssim_2004} to evaluate structural consistency:

-where $\mu$ and $\sigma$ represent the mean and variance of intensity, and $\sigma_{xy}$ is the covariance.
+where $\mu$ and $\sigma$ represent the mean and variance of intensity, $\sigma_{xy}$ is the covariance, $C_1$ and $C_2$ are constants to avoid division by zero.

-\paragraph{Visual Plausibility} Generative models often improve texture at the cost of pixel alignment.
-To assess perceptual quality, we use the Fréchet Inception Distance (FID)~\cite{fid_2017} and Kernel Inception Distance (KID)~\cite{kid_2018}.
-Since these metrics require an Inception-v3 model~\cite{inceptionv3_2016} to extract feature embeddings, we split the whole-image into patches of size $299 \times 299$ with 75\% overlap to construct both reference and SR image sets.
-FID measures the Wasserstein-2 distance between feature distributions of real ($r$) and generated ($g$) images:
+\paragraph{Perceptual Quality} To assess perceptual quality, we use the Fréchet Inception Distance (FID)~\cite{fid_2017} and Kernel Inception Distance (KID)~\cite{kid_2018}.
+Since these metrics require an Inception-v3 model~\cite{inceptionv3_2016} to extract feature embeddings, we split the whole-image into patches of size $299 \times 299$ to fit the input size of the model.
+We use a 75\% overlap (stride of 75 pixels) moving window to extract patches, as FID and KID are distribution-based metrics whose estimates are highly sensitive to sample size~\cite{fid_2017}.
+The dense overlap maximizes the number of patches drawn from the test extent, yielding more stable and lower-variance metric estimates.
+Moreover, this overlap ensures that patch boundaries---which are the critical regions for evaluating spatial continuity---appear interior to multiple extracted patches and are therefore well-represented in the feature distribution.
+Both reference and SR patch sets are constructed using the same extraction procedure.